portableant/museologi.st/blog/2017-08-03-putting-3d-research-into-the-grenville-shop.md

   - entrepreneurship
 section: blog
 ---
-<div class="alert alert-dark">This was originally published on the British Museum blog as <a href="http://blog.britishmuseum.org/a-new-dimension-in-home-shopping/">A new dimension in home shopping</a>)</div>
+<div class="alert alert-dark">This was originally published on the British Museum blog as <a href="https://blog.britishmuseum.org/a-new-dimension-in-home-shopping/">A new dimension in home shopping</a>)</div>

 ![Two 3d jesmonite casts of Antinous and Roy](../images/2017/08/x3D-Antinous-Roy-landcape.jpg)

 Over the last four years, the British Museum has been producing 3D models that can be viewed by anyone online.

-The roots of this work can be traced back to the [Arts and Humanities Research Council](http://www.ahrc.ac.uk/)'s funding of the [MicroPasts](http://micropasts.org) crowd-sourcing project with University College London, which produced 3D objects for academic research.
+The roots of this work can be traced back to the [Arts and Humanities Research Council](http://www.ahrc.ac.uk/)'s funding of the [MicroPasts](http://micropasts.org) crowdsourcing project with University College London, which produced 3D objects for academic research.

 The Museum continued its 3D output by using native mobile phone applications to publish a selection of